Blackleg is one of the key diseases faced by Prairie canola

 assessing blackleg incidence and severity, it

-to correctly identify symptoms of blackleg and differentiate
+is critical to correctly identify symptoms of blackleg and differentiate

 these from normal or premature canola crop ripening due to a range of abiotic